Living wage: Contemporary thought

 Different ideas on a living wage have been advanced by modern campaigns that have pushed for localities to adopt them.
 Supporters of a living wage have argued that a wage is more than just compensation for labour.
-It is a means of securing a living and it leads to public policies that address both the level of the wage and its decency.
-Contemporary research by Andrea Werner and Ming Lim has analyzed the works of John Ryan, Jerold Waltman and Donald Stabile for their philosophical and ethical insights on a living wage.
+It is a means of securing a living, and it leads to public policies that address both the level of wages and their decency.
+Contemporary research by Andrea Werner and Ming Lim has analyzed the works of John Ryan, Jerold Waltman, and Donald Stabile for their philosophical and ethical insights on a living wage.

 John Ryan argues for a living wage from a rights perspective.
 He considers a living wage to be a right that all labourers are entitled to from the 'common bounty of nature'.
 He argues that private ownership of resources precludes access to them by others who would need them to maintain themselves.
-As such, the obligation to fulfill the right of a living wage rests on the owners and employers of private resources.
+As such, the obligation to fulfill the right to a living wage rests on the owners and employers of private resources.
 His argument goes beyond that a wage should provide mere subsistence but that it should provide humans with the capabilities to 'develop within reasonable limits all [their] faculties, physical, intellectual, moral and spiritual.'
 A living wage for him is 'the amount of remuneration that is sufficient to maintain decently the laborer.

 Jerold Waltman, in A Case for the Living Wage, argues for a living wage not based on individual rights but from a communal, or 'civic republicanism', perspective.
-He sees the need for citizens to be connected to their community, and thus, sees individual and communal interests as inseparably bound.
+He sees the need for citizens to be connected to their community and thus views individual and communal interests as inseparably bound.
 Two major problems that are antithetical to civic republicanism are poverty and inequality.
 A living wage is meant to address these by providing the material basis that allows individuals a degree of autonomy and prevents disproportionate income and wealth that would inevitably lead to a societal fissure between the rich and poor.
-A living wage further allows for political participation by all classes of people which is required to prevent the political interests of the rich from undermining the needs of the poor.
+A living wage further enables political participation by all classes, which is necessary to prevent the political interests of the rich from undermining the needs of the poor.
 These arguments for a living wage, taken together, can be seen as necessary elements for 'social sustainability and cohesion'.